aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ![](diagrams/WEAVE-SERVICE-ARCHITECTURE-HIGH-LEVEL.png)

 At high level, the service part (yes, it can also run batch job) of each Weave instance consists of 3 layers,
-- at the bottom, it's Weave Service Framework Core runtime which is centered around a set of CAP cores.
+- at the bottom, it's the runtime of Weave Service Framework Core which is centered around a set of CAP core concepts.
 - on top of framework core runtime, runs a layer of extension components, each implements one CAP extension point.
 - at the top layer, runs micro services virtualized/realized by service metadata (s)